42yeah/EoS/_posts/2020-2-1-all-sorts-of-sorts.md

 2. Now we iterate through the _bucket array_'s non-empty indexes, and we look at the second least significant bit.
 We again put them into another _bucket array_.
 123 goes to array[2], 50 goes to array[5].
 127 also goes to array[2].
 Now remember we are __iterating__ through it, so the 123 will go to array[2] first: 127 will __follow__ 123.
 Now this is how the orderness of raidx sort comes.
 3. Finally we iterate through this new bucket array's non-empty indexes, and we look at the most significant bit (for those three example numbers).
 123 goes to array[1], 50 goes to array[0] (0 had been prepended in front of 50: now it's __0__50).
 127 also goes to array[1].
 Again, the order does not change.

 If you did not find this convincing, take a paper and draw.
-You will notice how the order forms in Radix array, and how clever is the idea.
+You will notice how the order forms in Radix array, and how clever its idea is.

 ```c++
 bucket = {};